A study of scales, chords, key centers, set-theory, polytonality, sound mass, electronic and computer techniques in analysis and writing.

 Attendance is required.
 Absences will only be excused with proper written documentation on letterhead.
 This includes a note from a healthcare provider in case of illness or a form signed by a sponsor (presented in advance) in the case of a University sanctioned activity.
 Attendance at funerals and court appearances will also be excused with proper documentation.

-Attendance will be documented and class will begin on time.
+Attendance will be documented and class will begin on time according to the clock on the Course Outline.
 It is the student's responsibility to remain after class and request that the absence marked in the gradebook be changed to a tardy.
 Use this link to set your watch.

 A student's absences will not change any deadline or assignment requirements.
 You are always responsible for any material you miss, so check the Course Outline and/or a fellow classmate for announcements, assignments, and requirements.